giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 import {expect} from "chai"
 ```

-There's a pull request in Mocha to add a JSM wrapper,
+There's a pull request in Mocha to add a ESM wrapper,
 so it's just a matter of time till this problem is als solved for Mocha too.
 Funnily enough, this problem also existed for Chai, but a new version that dealt with this was
 released _while I was writing this guide_.

-Moreover, in terms of JSM support, I've seen more and more packages adding JSM wrappers to enable
+Moreover, in terms of ESM support, I've seen more and more packages adding ESM wrappers to enable
-named imports, and it feels like the community is rallying around support for JSM in Node.js.
+named imports, and it feels like the community is rallying around support for ESM in Node.js.

 ## Mocking imports using Testdouble

 What do I mean by "mocking imports"?
 It's the ability to mock a module so that when you `import`
 it, you don't get the real module, but rather a mock of the module.

-The only module mocking library that currently supports JSM is
+The only module mocking library that currently supports ESM is
 [Testdouble](https://www.npmjs.com/package/testdouble)
 (whose support was also written by yours truly 😊), so if you do module mocking
 using libraries such as [proxyquire](https://www.npmjs.com/package/proxyquire) then you're out
 of luck.

-> **Gotcha**: currently, the only library that supports mocking JSM modules is Testdouble.
+> **Gotcha**: currently, the only library that supports mocking ESM modules is Testdouble.
   Note that regular function mocking has no problems in any library, as it is not done with
-  modules, so you can use regular mocking library (like Sinon) in JSM without any problem.
+  modules, so you can use regular mocking library (like Sinon) in ESM without any problem.

-Testdouble, and other mocking libraries in the future, use a JSM-only feature called
+Testdouble, and other mocking libraries in the future, use a ESM-only feature called
 [loaders](https://nodejs.org/api/esm.html#esm_loaders) that enable a module to hook into the
-JS module loading process.
+ES module loading process.
 For a module to be a loader, it needs to be declared
 as such in the command line.
 Which is why we need to run Mocha thus:

 ```shell